Kortforsyningen/GPSLogSheet2/README.md

     - [ ] Multiple lines
     - [x] (Support for other postprocessing tool than TEQC, yes via recipe change)
 - [ ] Upload of .bat scripts to server
-- [ ] Upload of projects to server
+- [ ] Upload of projects to server.
+The JSON is already generated, it stores all the project info, it just needs to be uploaded, perhaps into a "/projects/<project name>_<date>" folder, along with pictures.
 - [x] Camera integration
     - [x] Takes and saves pictures locally
     - [ ] Allow user to comment on, delete, rename pictures.
     - [ ] Upload of pictures with project.
 - [x] GPS integration
-- [ ] GUI reevaluation and optimization
+- [ ] GUI reevaluation and optimization.
+Right now the GUI feels cramped and buttons have arbitrary sizes.

 Target Android SDK is 25 and min SDK is ~~22~~ 24 (Updated to be able to use datePickerDialog).